fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

-# TDengine Cluster Management
+# DThouse Cluster Management

-Multiple TDengine servers, that is, multiple running instances of taosd, can form a cluster to ensure the highly reliable operation of TDengine and provide scale-out features.
-To understand cluster management in TDengine 2.0, it is necessary to understand the basic concepts of clustering.
-Please refer to the chapter "Overall Architecture of TDengine 2.0".
-And before installing the cluster, please follow the chapter ["Getting started"](https://www.taosdata.com/en/documentation/getting-started/) to install and experience the single node TDengine.
+Multiple DThouse servers, that is, multiple running instances of taosd, can form a cluster to ensure the highly reliable operation of DThouse and provide scale-out features.
+To understand cluster management in DThouse 2.0, it is necessary to understand the basic concepts of clustering.
+Please refer to the chapter "Overall Architecture of DThouse 2.0".
+And before installing the cluster, please follow the chapter ["Getting started"](https://www.taosdata.com/en/documentation/getting-started/) to install and experience the single node DThouse.

 Each data node of the cluster is uniquely identified by End Point, which is composed of FQDN (Fully Qualified Domain Name) plus Port, such as [h1.taosdata.com](http://h1.taosdata.com/):6030.
-The general FQDN is the hostname of the server, which can be obtained through the Linux command `hostname -f` (how to configure FQDN, please refer to: [All about FQDN of TDengine](https://www.taosdata.com/blog/2020/09/11/1824.html)).
+The general FQDN is the hostname of the server, which can be obtained through the Linux command `hostname -f` (how to configure FQDN, please refer to: [All about FQDN of DThouse](https://www.taosdata.com/blog/2020/09/11/1824.html)).
 Port is the external service port number of this data node.
 The default is 6030, but it can be modified by configuring the parameter serverPort in taos.cfg.
-A physical node may be configured with multiple hostnames, and TDengine will automatically get the first one, but it can also be specified through the configuration parameter `fqdn` in taos.cfg.
+A physical node may be configured with multiple hostnames, and DThouse will automatically get the first one, but it can also be specified through the configuration parameter `fqdn` in taos.cfg.
 If you want to access via direct IP address, you can set the parameter `fqdn` to the IP address of this node.

-The cluster management of TDengine is extremely simple.
+The cluster management of DThouse is extremely simple.
 Except for manual intervention in adding and deleting nodes, all other tasks are completed automatically, thus minimizing the workload of operation.
 This chapter describes the operations of cluster management in detail.

 Please refer to the [video tutorial](https://www.taosdata.com/blog/2020/11/11/1961.html) for cluster building.